anttijuu/PluginDllDemo/README.md

-# README #
+# EasyCrypto #

 The EasyCrypto system demonstrates:

 1. a shared plugin dll library implemented using Boost.DLL,
-2. a client/server system using UDP protocol to exchange JSON messages for encrypt/decrypt.
+2. a client/server system using UDP protocol to exchange JSON messages for encrypt/decrypt,
+3. API design, both in library and over the network.

 Each plugin dll implements one encryption/decryption method.
 Plugins can be added to the system without rebooting it.